Walter Alden Dyer

-Walter Alden Dyer (October 10, 1878 in Roslindale, Boston, Massachusetts – June 20, 1943) was an American author and journalist.
+Walter Alden Dyer (October 10, 1878 – June 20, 1943) was an American author and journalist.

+Biography

-He joined the staff of the Springfield Union in Springfield, Massachusetts in 1901, edited many publications, and became managing editor of Country Life in America (1906–1914).
+Dyers was born in Roslindale, Massachusetts to Ebenezer Porter Dyer, Jr. and Martha Augusta Fearing.
+He graduated from Amherst College Class of 1900.
+He joined the staff of the Springfield Union in Springfield, Massachusetts in 1901, edited many publications, and was the managing editor of Country Life in America from 1905 to 1914.
+He was editor of The Amherst Graduates' Quarterly from 1932 to 1943 and became the director of Amherst College Press in 1933.
 He was one of the most famous writers of dog stories.
-He was a prolific writer who contributed many articles to magazines, and published various works, including:
+He was a prolific writer who contributed many articles to magazines, and published various works.

+In 1903 Dyer married Ethelind Thorp Childs, who died in 1904.
+In 1907 he married her sister Muriel Worthington Childs.
+He died in Pelham, Massachusetts on June 20, 1943.
+The Archives and Special Collections at Amherst College holds his papers.